bonny/WordPress-Simple-History/readme.txt

 ### Support for third party plugins

-By default Simple History comes with built in support for the following plugins:
+Simple History comes with built in support for the following plugins:

 - **Jetpack** – The [Jetpack plugin](https://wordpress.org/plugins/jetpack/) is a plugin from Automattic (the company behind the WordPress.com service) that lets you supercharge your website by adding a lot of extra functions.
   In Simple History you will see what Jetpack modules that are activated and deactivated.